Importing commercial goods by courier

 Notice: Moratorium

 The CBSA has placed a moratorium on applications for participation in the Courier Low Value Shipment Program effective , until further notice.
-For additional information regarding the moratorium please see Customs Notice 19-12.
+For additional information regarding the moratorium please refer to Customs Notice 19-12.

 In this section

-How does the Courier Low Value Shipment Program work?
+How the Courier Low Value Shipment Program works

 Reporting

-Couriers currently participating in the CLVS Program must provide a summarized cargo/release list which contains transactional shipment information (for all qualifying shipments on the conveyance.
-For additional information on the reporting requirements please see D17-4-0, Courier Low Value Shipment Program.
+Couriers currently participating in the CLVS Program must provide a summarized cargo/release list which contains transactional shipment information (for all qualifying shipments on the conveyance).
+For additional information on the reporting requirements please refer to Memorandum D17-4-0: Courier Low Value Shipment Program.

 Accounting

-The accounting must be presented to the CBSA on a monthly consolidated B3 Canada Customs Coding Form.
-For additional information please see D17-1-10 Coding of Customs Accounting Documents, Appendix J.
+The accounting must be presented to the CBSA on a monthly consolidated Commercial Accounting Declaration (CAD), Type F. For additional information please refer to Memorandum D17-1-10: Coding of Customs Accounting Documents, Appendix A.

-The courier must provide the importer with a receipt containing details of the transaction as reported to the CBSA.
-This receipt must also include a breakdown of any applicable duties and/or taxes paid and the unique shipment identification number identified on the cargo release list For additional information, see D1-8-1, Licensing of Customs Brokers.
+The courier must provide the importer or broker with a receipt containing details of the transaction as reported to the CBSA.
+This receipt must also include a breakdown of any applicable duties and/or taxes paid and the unique shipment identification number identified on the cargo/release list.
+For additional information, refer to Memorandum D1-8-1: Licensing of Customs Brokers.

-Goods ordered online and delivered to a consumer in Canada that are not intended for commercial, industrial, occupational, institutional or other like use, are casual in nature.
+Goods ordered online and delivered to a consumer in Canada that are not intended for commercial, industrial, occupational, institutional, or other like use, are deemed casual in nature.
 Duties and/or taxes may apply to these shipments that are casual in nature.

-For complete details on the CLVS Program, see Memorandum D17-4-0 and for commercial processing details see Memorandum D17-1-4 and Memorandum D17-1-5.
+For complete details on the CLVS Program, refer to Memorandum D17-4-0: Courier Low Value Shipment Program and for commercial processing details, refer to Memorandum D17-1-4: Release of Commercial Goods and Memorandum D17-1-5: Registration, Accounting and Payment for Commercial Goods.

 Courier Imports Remission Order